"It's All About the Kids"

 What Matters Most

 Hoffman was also an enormous advocate for the Classic.
-Hoffman served on the board and sponsored the event at the highest levels.
+He served on the board and sponsored the event at the highest levels.
 He and his wife brought many friends with them to attend the event, converting many of them to longtime Duke Children’s donors.
 The Hoffmans also ensured their children attended the event and understood the importance of supporting institutions like Duke Children’s.

 Hoffman continued to support Duke Children’s in other ways, such as through attending the Jim Valvano Kids Klassic, a golf event supporting pediatric cancer research at Duke Children’s, and making donations to funds in honor of Como and Katz, as well as in memory of Catherine Wilfert, MD, an esteemed physician and researcher at Duke Children’s and Katz’s late wife.